ibm-cloud-docs/cephaas/volume_create.md

 ## Next steps
 {: #next-step-creating-volume}

-When you refresh the Volumes page, the new volume appears at the beginning of the list of volumes.
+Refresh the Volumes page.
+The new volume appears at the beginning of the list of volumes.
 If the volume was created successfully, it shows status as `Available`.
 {: ui}

 You can continue creating more volumes, map volume to hosts or manage existing volumes.